• Skip to primary navigation

 To prepare these seafood delicacies, you need to understand the techniques to get the best out of each one.

-The cooking processes for squid and calamari are quite similar, but several differences remain regarding their texture, cooking time, and flavor profiles.
+The cooking processes for squid and calamari are quite similar, but several differences remain regarding their texture, cooking time, and flavors.

 Squid is ideal for a lot of cooking methods like grilling, frying, roasting or stir-frying.